Council Tax discounts

 - People in detention(except for non-payment of Council Tax or a fine) (PDF, 171KB)

 - Members of visiting forces - certain international and defence organisations

 If everyone at your property is in one of these groups you may be entitled to a further discount.

 Temporary time away from a property due to holidays or work will not normally result in a discount.

 If a property is empty and unfurnished Council Tax will not be charged for 1 month.

-If the property remains empty and unfurnished for more than 2 years a 50% premium will now be charged.
-In essence you will now pay 150% in Council Tax.
+If a property remains empty and unfurnished for more than 2 years a 50% premium will be charged.
+In this situation you will pay 150% in Council Tax.